-In this article, Marshall Raskind, Ph.D., explains how parents can determine if their kids possess the personal attributes needed to become successful and how can kids develop those attributes.
+Parents can determine whether their kids possess the personal attributes needed to become successful and then help them develop those attributes.

 - Is my child aware of his or her academic strengths, academic weaknesses, and non-academic strengths and weaknesses?

 - Are they aware of their special talents, abilities, and interests?

 - Do they really understand their learning disability?

 - Do they accept their learning disability?

 - Can they “compartmentalize” their learning disability, that is, can they think of the disability as just one part of who they are, not the defining part of their identity?

 The more “yes” responses to those questions, the more likely it is that the child already has a sense of self-awareness.
 There is not a lot of research regarding the extent to which these attributes can be taught or learned by individuals, but there is some research to suggest that we might be able to do something to promote them.
 And we do work [to promote success attributes] at various times, although maybe not enough in educational settings and counseling settings.